parrisma/gmcp/SECURITY.md

 ## Overview

-This document describes the security architecture, threat model, and hardening procedures for the gplot graph rendering service.
+This document describes the security architecture, threat model, and hardening procedures for the gofr-plot graph rendering service.

 ## Table of Contents